accelon/register/README.md

-# Register an Corpus id
+# Register a Corpus id